How do I measure and give people access to their reports for some page sections / categories / mini-sites / languages?

-Sometimes your website or app includes multiple “sections” (or page “categories” or “mini-site”), and you want to track and report them separately from each other.
+Sometimes your website or app includes multiple “sections” (or page “categories” or “mini-site” or “multi-tenants”), and you want to track and report them separately from each other.
 For example your website is translated in multiple languages, or when your app is serving multiple markets, and you want to see reports for each language or market (“section”).

 Solution 1) Tracking each website section as its own website and use Roll-Up Reporting